Saturday, 16 May 2026

 Daily Market Watch

-Big Tech poured $133B into capex in Q1, up 70% y/y, with combined quarterly depreciation hitting $41.6B.
-Server equipment depreciates over 5-6 years, meaning current record spend locks in a massive earnings drag through 2030.
+Big Tech deployed $133B in Q1 capex, up 70% YoY.
+Combined depreciation hit $41.6B in the quarter.
+Server equipment depreciates over 5-6 years — today's record spend locks in elevated depreciation through 2030.
 Consensus pegs annual depreciation for MSFT, AMZN, META, and GOOGL exceeding $430B within five years, against $372B of combined net income last year.
-Hyperscalers have already extended useful lives from ~4 to 5-6 years, exhausting that accounting lever.
+Useful lives already extended from ~4 to 5-6 years.
+That lever is spent.

 MEMORY